LRWyatt801/atlas-low_level_programming/pointers_arrays_strings/README.md

 	      with n bytes from src
-2-strncpy - Write a function that copies a string 3-strcmp.c - Write a function that compares two strings 4-rev_array.c - Write a function that reverses the content of an array of integers\n 5-string_toupper.c - write a function that changes all lowercase letter of a string to uppercase letters/n 6-cap_string.c - Write a functino that capitalizeds all words of a string\n 7-leet.c - Write a function that encodes a string into 1337\n
+2-strncpy - Write a function that copies a string 3-strcmp.c - Write a function that compares two strings 4-rev_array.c - Write a function that reverses the content of an array of integers 5-string_toupper.c - write a function that changes all lowercase letter of a string to uppercase letters 6-cap_string.c - Write a functino that capitalizeds all words of a string 7-leet.c - Write a function that encodes a string into 1337

 Files for project : "C - Even more pointers, arrays and strings"

-0-memset.c - Write a function that fills memory with a constant byte\n 1-memcpy.c - Write a function that copies memory area/n
+0-memset.c - Write a function that fills memory with a constant byte 1-memcpy.c - Write a function that copies memory area 2-strchr.c - Write a function that locates a char in a string